shivannis/xandr-docs-public/xandr-docs/articles/yield-analytics-api/attribute-service.md

 ---
 title: Attribute Service
-description: In this article, understand what attribute service is and the various features and functions and functions and functions associated with it. ms.custom: yield-analytics-api
+description: In this article, understand what attribute service is and the various features and functions associated with it. ms.custom: yield-analytics-api
 ---